 - avoid criticism

-At the core of the niceness is a dread fear of rejection and abandonment.
+At the core of the niceness are dread and fear of rejection and abandonment.

 Your behavior is as easy to control when you’re addicted to approval.
 All a manipulator need do is a two-step process: Give you his approval and acceptance (make you earn it), and then, once you are hooked, threaten to take it away.